jdugoudr/sudoku-solver/README.md

 this a personal training on backtracking use make to build the executable file.

+# Algorythm
-This solver calcul the cell of the map with the less possibilties, write one of this possibilities on the grid and restart the process.
+This solver find cells on the map with the less possibilties, write one of this possibilities on the grid and restart the process.
-The moment will come you don't have any possibilty on any cell.
+The moment will come it don't have any possibilty on any cells.
 This happens in two cases.
-You fill the grid successfully or you did a wrong choice.
+The grid is filled successfully or it did a wrong choice.
-If it's the second case.
-The program go back to the last choice it do and try a new possibility.
+In the second case.
+The program go back to the last choice it have done and try a new possibility.
-If there are no more possibilty for this case.
+If there are no more possibilty for this cell.
 It go back farther to lastest choice it did.